Using a DC to AC power inverter in your truck allows you to run many appliances just as you would at or in your home.

 Our second RoadPro inverter worked very well until something got a little too close to one of the connections between a cable and the unit under the bunk.

-RoadPro units are still available in some truck stops, but we have found that the predominant brand on sale is Power Drive.
+When last we checked, RoadPro units were still available in some truck stops, but we have found that the predominant brand on sale is Power Drive.

 The box that your device is packed in may have a chart that shows the number of minutes that a specific appliance can be run based on a number of factors, including the size of the battery.